Free Website Content - A Quiz: Test Your RSS Smarts

 Question: What is a feed reader?

-Answer: A feed reader can also be referred
+Answer: A feed reader can also

-and sizes and are just tools that make it easy for users
+in all shapes and sizes and are just tools that make

-to view the contents or headlines of the RSS feeds they
+it easy for users to view the contents or headlines

-subscribe to.
-Feed readers can be desktop applications,
+of the RSS feeds they subscribe to.
+Feed readers can

-or web applications.
-Desktop readers are programs that behave
+readers are programs that behave similar to an email

-similar to an email client, you add new feeds and when the
+client, you add new feeds and when the RSS feeds you

-aggregate all of your favorite feeds, the web page dynamically
+all of your favorite feeds, the web page dynamically

 updates as new items are added to the feeds you subscribe